The UK Low Carbon Transition Plan, which operated from 2010 to 2020, is no longer current.

-It is easy to forget that, despite the 2010 – 2015 UK Coalition Government’s lack of enthusiasm for green issues, the UK’s world leading CO2 emissions reduction legislation is still in force.
+The UK Low Carbon Transition Plan of 2015 seems long gone.
+It is easy to forget that, despite the 2010 – 2015 UK Coalition Government's lack of enthusiasm for green issues, the UK's world leading CO2 emissions reduction legislation is still in force.

-It became law in the Climate Change Act 2008, and the high ideals embodied in that Act remain and have been taken forward in the 2012 – 2013 Energy Bill in which the following primary UK climate change targets targets were finalized:
+It became law in the Climate Change Act 2008, and the high ideals embodied in that Act remain and have been taken forward in the 2012 – 2013 Energy Bill in which the following primary UK climate change targets were finalized:

 - 30% of electricity from renewable sources by 2020